yvonneyanyang/semantic-cache-demo/README.md

 <!-- Optional, if you want a one-liner for deeper tuning --> <!-- Advanced tuning (optional): `--threshold` 0.30–0.80, `--tag-thr` 0.25–0.60, `--alpha` 0.2–0.5, `--topk` 5–7. -->

-# Scalability & Eviction (proposal)
+# Scalability & Eviction

-- Index: swap NumPy search for FAISS (IVF/HNSW) or Redis Vector for million-scale.
+To scale beyond this prototype, the NumPy-based search could be replaced with FAISS (IVF/HNSW) or a Redis Vector index to handle millions of cached embeddings efficiently.
-- Eviction: LRU + TTL + heat (recent hits) hybrid score; short TTL for one-off queries, long TTL for FAQ.
+For eviction, a hybrid strategy combining LRU, TTL, and recent-hit “heat” scores could balance recency and importance — for instance, using shorter TTLs for one-off queries and longer TTLs for frequently reused FAQs.
-- Freshness: store source/versions; check before reuse.
+To ensure freshness, each cache entry could store the source or data version and be revalidated before reuse.

-# Optional / Future work (not implemented)
+# Optional / Future work

 - **Limitations of simple context**: The current context strategy works well for short conversations but struggles when topics drift or when the task has multiple subgoals.
 It also lacks awareness of freshness or versioning (e.g., when data sources change).